wp-plugins/commentluv/readme.txt

 [Upgrade to CommentLuv Pro](http://www.commentluv.com "Upgrade to CommentLuv Pro")

 CommentLuv Pro has even more amazing features that can bring even more traffic and comments to your blog by giving you the ability to fight spam, add keywords, integrate twitterlink, add a top commentators widget, social enticements and by having it installed on your site, you get advanced backlink features on EVERY CommentLuv blog when you comment (there are 10's of thousands of CommentLuv blogs)

+**New**
+Get a free 10 week blogging course, premium content with no charge at all.
+See why I'm giving this away on the first email, click the button in the settings page to start your course (and find out why I'm giving it away)

 [About](http://www.commentluv.com/get-more-comments-and-traffic-with-commentluv-premium/ "About") | [Features](http://www.commentluv.com "Features") | [Pricing](http://www.commentluv.com "Pricing")